adriantich/DnoisE/README.md

 		-c --cores [number] number of cores, 1 by default
 		-e --entropy [number,number,number] entropy values (or any user-settable measure of variability) of the different codon positions [0.47,0.23,1.02] by default
 		-m --modal_length [number] when running DnoisE with entropy correction, sequence length expected can be set, if not, modal_length is used and sequences with modal_length + or - 3*n are accepted
-		-x --first_nt_codon_position [number] as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3
+		-u --unique_length only modal length is accepted as sequence length when running with entropy correction -x --first_nt_codon_position [number] as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3
 		-y --entropy_correction compute a distance correction based on entropy is performed (see ENTROPY CORRECTION below).
 If set to F, no correction for entropy is performed (corresponding to the standard Unoise formulation)
 ```